 Foster marketed the small Rakusan booklet as part of his existing "How to Draw" series, but unlike his other titles it only made a token effort at instruction.

 Of the twenty-seven different Rakusan designs included, only four were actually used for brief drawing demonstrations.

 Instead the booklet was primarily a promotional tract for Rakusan's art and served as a sales catalogue for some of the original woodblock prints and reproductions sold by Foster doing business as Foster Art Service, Inc.

 Contrary to implications in previously published reports (notably Merritt and Yamada 1992, see endnote below *), Rakusan did not write, produce, publish, sell, or distribute this booklet.

-It and the machine-printed reproductions were Foster enterprises for which his company paid Rakusan (and later Rakusan's family) regular royalties as long as the booklet was in print and the reproductions were sold.
+It and the machine-printed reproductions were Foster enterprises for which his company paid Rakusan (and later Rakusan's family) regular royalties as long as the reproductions were sold and the booklet was in print.

-What Rakusan had wanted and expected as a Foster book was a catalogue raisonné and a biographical sketch.
-As early as 1950 Rakusan had prepared a pasted-up manuscript version of the book he hoped would be printed.
+What Rakusan had wanted and expected as a Foster book was a catalogue raisonné including a brief biography.
+By 1950 Rakusan had prepared a pasted-up scrapbook manuscript version of the book he hoped would be printed.